What is an NOC code?

 The NOC is also used by many government agencies (including Immigration, Refugees and Citizenship Canada) to identify skills shortages in the Canadian job market.

-The NOC is updated every 5 years by Employment and Social Development Canada and Statistics Canada.
+The NOC is updated every 5 years by Employment and Social Development Canada (ESDC) and Statistics Canada.
 The most current version of the NOC is at:

 How is the NOC Organized?